wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    python is /usr/bin/python
    </pre>

-   You may also see this if you've installed a shim to enable switching of Python versions:
+   You may also see the following if you've installed a shim to enable switching of Python versions:

    <pre>
    python is /Users/wilsonmar/.pyenv/shims/python